-For those of you that have not heard about the T-X; -T-X is our advanced fighter training system that Saab, together with Boeing, offer to the United States Airforce (USAF).
+For those of you that have not heard about T-X, it is the advanced trainer aircraft that Boeing - in partnership with Saab - is developing to meet the needs of the United States Airforce (USAF).
 This is a partnership that goes back to 2013 when we first agreed to develop, manufacture and do all the tests necessary for this completely new aircraft.
 This makes us pretty unique amongst our competition.
-Because that’s the thing: since we have built an entirely new aircraft, we are not only making ourselves unique, we are also signing up on a really tight schedule.
+Because that’s the thing: since we're building an entirely new aircraft, we are not only making ourselves unique, we are also signing up on a tight schedule.
 This means challenging ourselves – both individually and organisationally – in a way Saab has not done before.

 Nervously taken picture the moment before joining a lindyhop dance class in this fancy ballroom with live music.

-The people I met within the program –both Saab and Boeing employees - had so much more than just those three qualities.
-They were all very welcoming and including, making me feel like a part of the team from day one.
+The people I met within the programme - both Saab and Boeing employees - have so much more than just these three qualities.
+They were all very welcoming and inclusive, making me feel like a part of the team from day one.
 And since I wasn’t only visiting a new site – but another company’s site - being included was more important than I could ever have imagined.
-This also made me reflect over how including us Swedes are when it comes to expats at our sites back home.
+This also made me reflect over how Swedes are when it comes to expats at our sites back home.
 I mean, grabbing a meal together is most often enough for the person visiting to feel more included, but do we do that?
 I know I can do better.